cssr-tools/pyopmnearwell/README.md

 after build opm-common from source inside the virtual environment with the flag -DOPM_ENABLE_PYTHON=ON and, finally, add to the python path the folder where you have built it, e.g., by running in the terminal `export PYTHONPATH=$PYTHONPATH:/Users/dmar/Github/opm-common/build/python` .

+To use the machine-learning approach, you need to run the `build_dune_and_opm-flow.bash` script.
+Then, after you have created your virtual environment, open the `vpyopmnearwell/bin/activate` script and add to the last line the path to the ml_tools folder in opm-common, i.e., `export PYTHONPATH=$PYTHONPATH:/Users/dmar/Github/pyopmnearwell/opm-common/opm/ml/ml_tools`.
+To test this, run `python3 example.py` in the examples/ml_peaceman_water folder after given the path to flow (or flow_gaswater_dissolution_diffuse) in line 38 in the `example.py` script.

 ## Running pyopmnearwell
 You can run _pyopmnearwell_ as a single command line: